Todd Rutherford

 James Todd Rutherford (born October 10, 1970 in Columbia, South Carolina) is an American politician and Democratic member of the South Carolina House of Representatives, representing the 74th District since 1999.
 He is the Minority Leader of the House.

 Early life and education

 Rutherford graduated from W.J.
 Keenan High School in 1988.
 Rutherford earned his bachelor's degree from Howard University in 1992.
 He then worked as Legislative Assistant to Congressman Robin Tallon before earning his Juris Doctor degree from the University of South Carolina School of Law in 1996.

+Legal Work

-After passing the bar, he worked as Assistant Solicitor and Special Prosecutor of Narcotic and Drug Cases in the Fifth Circuit Solicitor's Office.
+After passing the bar, Rutherford worked as Assistant Solicitor and Special Prosecutor of Narcotic and Drug Cases in the Fifth Circuit Solicitor's Office.
 In 1998, he founded the Rutherford Law Firm.